hellostealth/stealth/docs/12-deployment.md

 title: Deployment
 ---

 Stealth is a rack based web app.
 Which means it can be hosted on virtually anything.
 Virtual or Physical servers.
-Internally, our choice is Heroku.
-Check out the following for a step to step guide on deploying your Stealth bot to Heroku.
+However, we recommend Heroku because of it's simplicity of deployment.

-## Heroku
+## Deploying on Heroku

 Since Stealth is a Ruby based Rack app, it supports deploying to [Heroku](http://herokuapp.com) out of the box.
+Here is quick guide to get you started.

 If you haven't, make sure to track your bot in Git